Skip to Content

 Art Competition

-Each spring, a nationwide high school art competition titled “An Artistic Discovery,” is sponsored by the Congressional Institute in coordination with members of the U.S. House of Representatives.
-The contest is an opportunity to encourage participation in the arts and recognize artistic talent in Western New York and across the nation.
-This year’s theme is: “Our City of Good Neighbors.”
-Artwork should capture the artist's appreciation for the people that make Western New York a great place to live.
+Each spring, a nationwide high school art competition titled “An Artistic Discovery” is sponsored by the Congressional Institute in coordination with members of the U.S. House of Representatives.
+The contest is an opportunity to participate in the arts and recognize artistic talent in Western New York and across the nation.

 An Artistic Discovery is open to all high school students.
 The top winner from each district will be invited to a ceremony in Washington, D.C., and have their artwork displayed for one year in the U.S. Capitol.
 The winning artwork will also be featured on the House of Representatives’ web page.

-Submitted artwork must be framed and can be no larger than 26 inches high, 26 inches wide, and 4 inches deep, and weigh no more than 15 lbs.
-If your artwork is selected as the winning piece, it must arrive in Washington, D.C. framed, not exceeding maximum dimensions.
-No framed piece should weigh more than 15 pounds.
+All artwork must be framed and no larger than 26 inches high, 26 inches wide, and 4 inches deep.
+Framed pieces may not weigh more than 15 pounds.
+If your artwork is selected as the winning entry, the framed piece sent to Washington, D.C. must meet these same size and weight guidelines.

 To view the rules and regulations for the competition, please click here.
 Each submission must be accompanied by a completed release form